 Topic Proposals.
-Student groups will submit a minimum of two ideas for their final projects (one page each).
+Student groups will submit a minimum of two to three ideas (a minimum of one idea for each group member) for their final projects (one page each).
 It is useful to practice generating different viable ideas.
 This helps develop creativity and helps one deepen their thoughts around how to address an issue.
+We encourage groups to brainstorm ideas individually and in their groups to come to consensus around interests.
 Student groups will meet with the instructional staff to discuss their ideas.
 The proposals will address the following briefly:

 - What's the bigger issue you want to address?
 What's the specific question/part of the issue you wish to address? - What is the conceptual framework?
 Help structure the reader's thinking as to how this will expand our understanding of how the world works or how we can understand people's motivations, citing related academic literature. - For which content, for which population? - What data do you propose to use?
-How will you collect it? - How will you design your research project? - How will you interpret your results? - What will we learn from this project?
+How will you collect it? - How will you design your research project? - How will you interpret your results? - What are potential limitations or threats to validity to this project? - What will we learn from this project?
 What will remain to be understood?

 First Draft.
 You will complete a comprehensive first draft of your project.
 Your classmates will need this for peer review, so be sure to complete it on time.
 Each draft will be assessed by a rubric that will be made available.
+Each group member should also individually submit a note about the contributions of each of the group members (including themselves) for each component of the final project.